 1. Tells who you are.

 Your business name should reflect your identity.
-This is an essential aspect of branding.
-Youll be promoting your new business name, getting it in front of as many eyes as possible as often as possible.
+This is an essential aspect of branding (see Brand Building).
+You’ll be promoting your new business name, getting it in front of as many eyes as possible as often as possible.
 How do you want the public to think of you?

 2. Tells what you do.